ColemanGariety/gulp-nodemon/README.md

 ### Bunyan Logger integration

 The [bunyan](https://github.com/trentm/node-bunyan/) logger includes a `bunyan` script that beautifies JSON logging when piped to it.
-Here's how you can you can pipe your output to `bunyan` when using `gulp-nodemon`.
+Here's how you can you can pipe your output to `bunyan` when using `gulp-nodemon`:

 ```javascript
 gulp.task('run', ['default', 'watch'], function() {
     var nodemon = require('gulp-nodemon'),
         spawn   = require('child_process').spawn,
         bunyan